maidsafe/rfcs/proposed/Immutable_Data_Naming/Immutable_Data_Naming.md

 ## Overview

-The name of a immutalbe data copy will be based on it's type and in different hash order :
+The name of an immutalbe data copy will be based on it's type and in different hash order :

 Normal : normal_name = hash(im.content), handled by DM(normal_name), 4 copies on the pmid_nodes picked up by that group (one copy on each node)